-Joshua, who was favored to beat Klitschko with oddsmakers at NetBet, was ordered to face Kubrat Pulev and Luis Ortiz prior to agreeing a ‘special dispensation’ deal with both organisations before his April triumph.
+Favored over Klitschko, Joshua was ordered to face Kubrat Pulev and Luis Ortiz before agreeing to a ‘special dispensation’ deal with both organizations before his April triumph.

-With a rematch falling apart due to Klitschko retiring from the sport, the IBF and WBA then reactivated their respective mandatories with Joshua immediately.
+With a rematch falling apart due to Klitschko retiring from the sport, the IBF and WBA then immediately reactivated their respective mandatories with Joshua.

-As the Briton is unable to please both sides, WBN asked Mendoza if he would consider stripping Joshua if he faces Pulev, who promoter Eddie Hearn recently described as ‘the most likely opponent’ for the Olympic gold medallist in November or October.
+As the Briton cannot please both sides, WBN asked Mendoza if he would consider stripping Joshua if he faces Pulev.
+Promoter Eddie Hearn recently described Pulev as ‘the most likely opponent’ for the Olympic gold medallist in November or October.

-“The AJ v WK super championship bout was approved conditioning the winner to box Luis Ortiz in he next bout.
-The special permit rules supersedes championships rules for special circumstances.
+“The AJ v WK super championship about was approved.
+The condition was the winner would box Luis Ortiz next.
+The special permit rules supersede championship rules for exceptional circumstances.

-“Anyways, there is good understanding between IBF and WBA and I will discuss it with Daryl (Peoples, IBF President).”
+“Anyways, IBF and WBA have a good understanding.
+I will discuss it with Daryl (Peoples, IBF President).”

-Despite having stipulations in place, fans would prefer Joshua to unify with WBC title holder Deontay Wilder following interest from the American and his team.
+Despite stipulations, fans would prefer Joshua to unify with WBC title holder Deontay Wilder.
+This follows interest from the American and his team.

-‘AJ’ looks to be fully booked up for his next two bouts – whatever happens moving forward – and Wilder will remain on hold as Hearn plans a busy 2018 for Joshua in order the please the governing bodies and keep his championships.
+‘AJ’ looks to be fully booked up for his next two bouts – whatever happens, moving forward.
+Wilder will remain on hold as Hearn plans a busy 2018 for Joshua to please the governing bodies and keep his championships.